finversetech/example-apps/README.md

 # example-apps

-Repository of Example Apps on various platforms to demonstrate how to integrate Finverse's Link UI (finversel-link).
+Repository of example apps on various platforms to demonstrate how to integrate Finverse's Link UI (finversel-link).

 # Supported platforms